Pharmacotherapeutic group

 Contraindications

 Hypersensitivity.
 Hypersensitivity to ceftriaxone and any other component of the drug.
 Hypersensitivity to other cephalosporins.
-Severe hypersensitivity reactions (e.g., anaphylactic reactions) to other beta-lactam antibiotics (penicillins, monobactams and carbapenems) in the history.
+History of severe hypersensitivity reactions (eg, anaphylactic reactions) to other beta-lactam antibiotics (penicillins, monobactams and carbapenems).

-. – Hyperbilirubinemia, jaundice or acidosis, and hypoalbuminemia in preterm infants (in vitro studies have shown that ceftriaxone can displace bilirubin from binding to serum albumin, increasing the risk of bilirubin encephalopathy in such patients).
+– Hyperbilirubinemia, jaundice or acidosis, hypoalbuminemia in full-term newborns (in vitro studies have shown that ceftriaxone may displace bilirubin from binding to serum albumin, increasing the risk of developing bilirubin encephalopathy in these patients).

-In isolated fatal cases of precipitate formation in the lungs and kidneys in neonates receiving ceftriaxone and calcium-containing solutions have been described.
-In these individual cases, a single venous access has been used, and precipitate formation has been observed directly in the intravenous system.
-At least one case has also been described with a fatal outcome with different venous accesses and at different times of administration of ceftriaxone and calcium-containing solutions.
-Such cases were observed only in neonates (see subsection “Post-registration follow-up”).
+Isolated fatal cases of the formation of precipitates in the lungs and kidneys in newborns receiving ceftriaxone and calcium-containing solutions have been described.
+In some cases, a single venous access was used, and the formation of precipitates was observed directly in the intravenous system.
+At least one case of death has also been described with different venous approaches and at different times of administration of ceftriaxone and calcium-containing solutions.
+Similar cases were observed only in newborns (see subsection “Post-registration surveillance”).

 With caution

-The period of breastfeeding.
-No history of severe hypersensitivity reactions to other betalactam antibiotics (penicillins, monobactams and carbapenems).
+Breastfeeding period.
+History of mild hypersensitivity reactions to other beta-lactam antibiotics (penicillins, monobactams and carbapenems).

-The most frequent adverse reactions reported with ceftriaxone therapy in clinical trials are eosinophilia, leukopenia, thrombocytopenia, diarrhea, rash and increased liver enzyme activity.
+The most common adverse reactions reported during ceftriaxone therapy in clinical trials are eosinophilia, leukopenia, thrombocytopenia, diarrhea, rash and increased liver enzymes.

 Infectious and parasitic diseases: